SaiNivedh26/SaiNivedh26/README.md

 ### 🌱 Current Focus

-- Improving Data Structures and Algorithms skills
+- Improving Data Structures and Algorithms skills for making effective codes in Applications
-- Exploring cutting-edge Deep Learning techniques
+- Developing Applications using LLM (Gemini and OpenAI) , Generative AI Frameworks ( such as Langchain ) and Agentic Frameworks ( such as CrewAI )
 - Staying updated with the latest AI advancements

 ### 👥 Collaboration